alcaidio/learning-notes/README.md

 # Learning Notes

-Here you will find notes from the books I read, the videos I watch, the articles I study and the podcasts I listen to.
+Here you will find notes (in English and French) from the books I read, the videos I watch, the articles I study and the podcasts I listen to.

 >"Taking notes is sowing the first seeds of a new idea" - Gaëtan Faucer